Click for 50% off Meditation Courses

 The true masters of manifesting meditate daily.
 When you meditate you slow down the nonsense, ungrounded chatter of the busy mind and access the calm abiding wisdom of your inner awareness and the skill of laser focus.
 Meditation is the process of relaxing the body and quieting the mind.
 In order to tap into the benefits of neural plasticity you have to disengage the stress response and stimulate the relaxation response.
 When you are stressed your brain rigidly defers to the strongest neural pathways out of survival and the path of least resistance.
 Consequently, during stress you do not have access to newly formed neural networks because they have not been tried and proven yet.
 Most people live in a perpetual state of stress believing feeling tense, time pressured or overwhelmed is the norm.
 This is simply not true and is the result of an undisciplined mind and body.

 The prefrontal cortex is the actual mechanism in the brain that meditation activates, which helps the body shift from the stress response to the relaxation response.
 It has been called the clutch that releases the gas pedal and applies the brakes.
-Research shows that meditation increases gray matter in the prefrontal cortex.
+Research shows that meditation increases gray matter in the brains prefrontal cortex.
 The prefrontal cortex of meditators is actually larger than that of nonmeditators.
 Researchers at Harvard, Yale, and the Massachusetts Institute of Technology were the first to discover that meditation alters the structure and function of the brain and specifically the prefrontal cortex.
 According to Sara Lazar, leader of the study and a psychologist at Harvard Medical School,

 Our data suggest that meditation practice can promote cortical plasticity in adults in areas important for cognitive and emotional processing and well-being.8

 PRACTICE: Spend 10 minutes each day sitting still while focusing on your in-breath and out-breath.
 Retrieve your mind anytime it wanders onto anything but your breath.
 Meditation is the highest form of mental training that disciplines the mind to focus on what you want and allows the nervous system to bring about homeostasis.
+The type of meditation is not as important as the consistency of practice.
+Consider trying different techniques such as practicing mindfulness, loving kindness, breath awareness, walking meditation or visualization.

 If you want to learn more about how these four steps can be applied in your life click here and start the journey with The Happy Map: Your roadmap to the habit of happiness